omonubi/ACKS-by-omonubi/README.md

 * **conditions**: uses the Roll20 [TokenMod](https://wiki.roll20.net/Script:Token_Mod) API add-on to apply/remove ACKS condition token icons with a click of a button.
 Note that my version relies on additional custom icons that I created and imported into the game (see the \images folder for a PNG of these), but the script can be modified to use only the stock icons, as desired.

+* **GMRoll**: A simple macro that allows the GM to send a custom, formatted whisper roll to the Roll20 Chat, including a Reason for the throw, a Roll 20 dice formula to be rolled, and an optional Target value.
+The GM can whisper themself (by default), or a specific party member.
+Intended to be used to track secret GM throws in a gracefull chat format.

+* **initToken**: uses the Roll20 [TokenMod](https://wiki.roll20.net/Script:Token_Mod) to pre-configure a new token that's already bound to a character sheet.
+I used to standardize tokens - make sure game-wide token settings are already configured.
+The current macro sets token size to 85% of 1 unit (usually 70 px), and binds the three bar fields to *hp* (and *hp_max*), *move_round*, and *armor_class*.
+This can be customized anyway the user seems fit.
+See the TokenMod documentation for more settings.

+* **initMonster**: intended to be applied *after* initToken.
+This will use [TokenMod](https://wiki.roll20.net/Script:Token_Mod) to decouple the token's bar1 binding from the *hp* field, randomize the token's *hp*=*hp_max* to the bound character sheet's *hit_dice* value, add 60' nightvision to the token, and append a random 3-digit number to the token's name.
+As with initToken, this can be further customized, as desired.

 * **repertoire**: also uses [ChatMenu](https://app.roll20.net/forum/post/7474530/script-call-for-testers-universal-chat-menus/?pagenum=1) API script to output the character's repertoire (*spell_prepared* checkbox = on) to the Roll20 chat as clickable links.
 This macro should be added to specific character sheets via the Roll20 Attributes & Abilities tab.

 * **spellbook**: same as for repertoire, above, but outputs a list of all spells in the character's spell list, regardless of *spell_prepared* status.

-* **tokenInit**: uses the Roll20 [TokenMod](https://wiki.roll20.net/Script:Token_Mod) API to bind a new token's bars to three specific sheet attributes: green to *hp* (and *hp_max*); blue to *move_round*; and red to *armor_class*.
-Click on the token and immediately see it's current values for these attributes.
-Note this also also allows for selection of compact or normal bar, and it "standardizes" the token to 85% of 1 unit (70 px, by Roll20 default).
-These settings can easily be changes/removed from the macro.

 ---